-S
+- S -

 - separation: Two people who are married or who lived in a common-law relationship but who no longer live together are separated.
-These people do not need a legal document or formal declaration in order to be separated. - separation agreement: A separation agreement is a contract between two parties who used to live together, to live apart.
+These people do not need a "legal" or other document to be separated. - separation agreement: A separation agreement is a contract between two parties who used to live together, to live apart.
 The agreement states the terms and conditions for the separation.
-These usually include custody, access, decision making responsibility, parenting time, maintenance and the division of family assets and debts. - service: Service is the word used to describe when court documents are given to the proper person.
+These usually include custody and access, maintenance and the division of family assets and debts.

+service: Service is the word used to describe when court documents are given to the proper person.
 Documents "served" usually give notice of a legal proceeding.
 Some documents may be served by mail or left with a designated person on behalf of the named person.
 Other documents must be served personally by putting the documents into the hands of the named person.

-shared custody: Q SEE custody
+shared custody: see custody

-sole custody: Q SEE custody
+sole custody: see custody

 special or extraordinary expenses: A court may order maintenance payments larger than the Child Support Guidelines table amounts.
-These special or extraordinary expenses can include child care, health care, school-related or extracurricular expenses.
-Q SEE Child Support amount and table amount split custody: Q SEE custody
+These special or extraordinary expenses can include child care, health care, school-related or extracurricular expenses. see child support amount and table amount split custody: see custody spousal support: see maintenance payment

-- spousal support: Q SEE maintenance payment - standing: A person who has standing has the right to participate in a court proceeding.
-Q SEE parties - Statement of Claim (Family Law) Form 91A/B: There are 2 versions of this form, you will have to select the appropriate one based on whether you were married or in a common law relationship.
-This form will cause a file to be opened.
+- standing: A person who has standing has the right to participate in a court proceeding. see parties - Statement of Claim (Family Law) Form 91: This form will cause a file to be opened.
 It also contains basic information about the other parties and the children (if there are children involved).
-This form is used to make a claim for divorce, custody, access, parenting time, decision making responsibility, Child Support, spousal support, division of family assets, and/or for other relief.
-It is a type of "pleading".
-Q SEE pleading - Statement of Defence (Family Law) Form 92: This form is used to oppose a Statement of Claim (Family Law) - Form 91A/B. In it, the respondent will tell the court what they agree to and what they oppose in the Statement of Claim (Family Law).
-It is a type of "pleading".
-Q SEE pleading - subpoena: This is a document that tells a person that they are required to appear to give evidence at a court hearing.
+This form is used to make a claim for divorce, custody, access, child support, spousal support, division of family assets, and/or for other relief.
+It is a type of "pleading". see pleading - Statement of Defence (Family Law) Form 92: This form is used to oppose a Statement of Claim (Family Law) - Form 91.
+In it, the respondent will tell the court what he or she agrees to and what he or she opposes in the Statement of Claim (Family Law).
+It is a type of "pleading". see pleading - subpoena: This is a document that tells a person that she or he is required to appear to give evidence at a court hearing.
 A person who is served with a subpoena but who fails to appear as required may be arrested.

-support: Q SEE maintenance payment
+support: see maintenance payment